twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-35-sorrowless%zh.rst

 He did not take my suggestions and responded lightly as he would have no problem.
 This was one of his first great mistakes.
 He was a successful businessman and dealing with many businesses.
 Every year during my few days at his home, I always invited him to discuss the Dhamma and practice.

 Even both of us had free time; he never took it seriously.
 During these few years of our friendship, I always urged him to discuss Dhamma.
 He came for two or three times only and never stayed very long.
 When he came to the eastern coast in his free times to see our group, he only came and paid respect to me.
 He always discussed and argued about Buddhism with other friends and never with me.
 So, he had very limited knowledge of Buddhism, with wrong views which came out from his thinking.
 Thinking of business (or money) and Buddhism are two quite different things.
 Someone had success in business with his brain, it did not mean he was wise and intelligent.
+There are more intelligent fools than the wise.
+The Buddha Dhamma is the best education for becoming an intelligent wise.

 No-one can know about Buddhism very well without a good teacher and study.
 So, when death came and knocked on his door, he was fear and frightened.
 He had to take treatment with chemotherapy for a year without success.
 Even he lost his faith on the triple gems for his survival.
 He took refuge in the Buddha, Dhamma and Saṅgha recently to come out from dangers.
 It was the same as other faiths.
 Instead of relying on his inner qualities, he turned towards outside power.
 Instead of using the right view for contemplation, he used the wrong view.

 At last, he had doubt and lost his faith in the Buddha, Dhamma and Saṅgha.
 The Buddha was not a savior and also there was not such a thing in nature.
 He had wanted to see me the day before he died.
 I just came out of the hospital for an operation and rushed to see him.
 He passed away the next day.

-What did he learn from his illness and death?
-We did not know.
+We did not know what he learnt from his illness and death.
 For me, this book came out from the result of his illness.
 He misused his time, energy and chances for wealth only.
 Most people may think someone who can make a lot of money and success in business is bright, intelligent and smart.

 A mind influenced by lust, craving and greed cannot be wise.
 When illness and death come; money, power and status are becoming useless.
 After death, we cannot take anything with us except the unwholesome and wholesome actions (their results) will follow us.
 A few years ago, a monk who I knew had committed suicide.
 His old mother also out of grief and sorrow, followed him with suicide.